-The survivor did not fight back or report immediately.
+The survivor did not fight back.
 Many survivors are overcome by shock or denial and do not actively "fight" back.
 Many survivors are also afraid that if they fight back that the assailant will become more violent.
 There are no "right" responses.

-Delayed reporting to friends, family and law enforcement are common.
-There are a number of reasons why someone might delay reporting including shame, fear of not being believed or shock and disbelief.
+The survivor did not report the assault immediately.
+Delayed reporting to friends, family and law enforcement is common.
+There are a number of reasons that someone might delay reporting an assault including shame, fear of not being believed or shock and disbelief.